Code Snippet Serie - 04 - SSRF and HTTP Hop-by-Hop Header Injection

 -

-- As usual, validate and sanitize user input to ensure only allowed URLs are requested.
+For SSRF: - As usual, validate and sanitize user input to ensure only allowed URLs are requested.

 - Use a whitelist of allowed domains.